FREE SPEECH HISTORY TIMELINE

 C. 622-632: Muhammad and the rise of Islam

-Muhammad al-Idrisi’s map of the world (1154) with the South on top (Public Domain)
+Muhammad al-Idrisi’s map of the world (1154) (Public Domain)

-Muhammad is believed to have been born in 570 in Mecca.
-According to Islamic tradition, he receives his first revelations at the age of 40 in the 610s.
-He conquers much of the Arabian Peninsula in the 620s until he dies in Medina in 632.
+Muhammad (c.
+570-632) is the founder of Islam and proclaimer of the Qur’ān.
+According to Islamic tradition, he receives his first revelations in the 610’s.
+With his followers, he conquers much of the Arabian Peninsula until he dies in Medina in 632.

 661-750: The Umayyad Caliphate

 The Umayyads rules the Caliphate from their capital in Damascus between 661 and 750.
 The dynasty expands the Caliphate as far as the Indus river.